QuentinHsu/biome-config/PUBLISHING.md

 1. Create a tag on GitHub (e.g., `v0.2.0`)
 2. Review the auto-created PR with version bump and changelog
 3. (Optional) Comment `/regenerate-changelog` to regenerate the changelog if needed
-4. Comment `/release` to publish to npm
+4. Comment `/release` to publish to npm and create GitHub Release

 **Available PR commands**:
-- `/release` - Publish the release to npm
+- `/release` - Publish the release to npm and create GitHub Release
 - `/regenerate-changelog` - Regenerate changelog from git history

 **Local testing**: